henning-schild-work/meta-jailhouse/README.md

 The jailhouse inmates and cells are by default placed under `/usr/share/jailhouse/{inmates,cells}`.
-These locations can be adjusted using the variables in jailhouse-dirs.inc.
+These locations can be adjusted using the variables in **jailhouse-defs.inc**.

-The jailhouse build system builds cell configuration (*.cell) files from the cell descriptions (*.c).
-To enable cell descriptions being defined in cell recipes and imported into the jailhouse build, the jailhouse recipe defines a CELLS variable that lists all recipes that provide cells (and inmates) for the jailhouse build.
+The jailhouse build system builds binary cell configuration (*.cell) files from cell configuration sources (*.c).
+To allow cell configurations to be defined in cell recipes and imported into the jailhouse build, the jailhouse recipe defines a CELLS variable that lists all recipes that provide cells (and inmates) for the jailhouse build.
 Adapt the CELLS variable according to your needs, e.g.

     CELLS_append = " freertos-cell"